Alejogb1/job-board/blog-data/how-reliable-are-ratings-across-different-categories.md

 id: "how-reliable-are-ratings-across-different-categories"
 ---

-Let's tackle this one; it’s a question that surfaces constantly when you're building any kind of recommendation system or dealing with user-generated content, and it's far from trivial.
-I recall a rather involved project several years back involving a platform that reviewed both restaurants *and* software.
+one; it’s a question that surfaces constantly when you're building any kind of recommendation system or dealing with user-generated content, and it's far from trivial.
+I recall a rather involved project several years back involving a platform that reviewed both restaurants _and_ software.
 The initial assumption was that, well, a rating is a rating.
 A five-star review was equally "good" across both categories.
 We quickly discovered that was spectacularly untrue, and it led to some intense re-evaluation of our approach.

 The core issue with comparing ratings across categories lies in the inherent differences in how users perceive and evaluate different types of items.
 The rating scale, typically a numerical or star-based system, serves as a common language, but the semantic meaning tied to each level isn't uniform across all contexts.
 The "five-star" for a restaurant, meaning excellent food, ambiance, and service, carries a different connotation than a "five-star" for a piece of software, usually referring to flawless performance, intuitive user interface, and reliable support.
 These are entirely different sets of attributes being evaluated, leading to incompatible scales.
 The distributions themselves vary; you might find restaurants, for example, often skewed towards higher ratings given human inclination to positive bias.
 Conversely, software may have a more evenly distributed rating pattern due to the objective and often more critical nature of evaluation.